Hamiltonian systems with several space variables: dressing, explicit solutions and energy relations: Introduction

 \section{Introduction}

 In this paper, we study dynamical systems of the form

 where $\psi=\psi(t,\ze_1,\ldots,\ze_r)$ may be a vector or an $m\times n$ matrix, $H_k(t)$ are $m \times m$ matrix-valued functions (matrix functions) and $H_k(t)^*$ stands for the conjugate transpose of the matrix $H_k(t)$.
-The paper may be considered as a continuation of \cite[Section 4]{ALSarx}, where systems $\frac{\p \psi}{\p t}=\clj \psi$ with symmetric operators $\clj$ appear.
-Here, $\clj$ is skew-symmetric, which is of essential interest in the control theory and in the theory of port-Hamiltonian systems in particular.
-So-called port-Hamiltonian systems have been actively studied in the case of one space variable (see, e.g., various references in \cite{JacZ, Norm22, RaSch, vaSch, Vill}).
-However, much less results are known for the case of several space variables although it was discussed in the well-known thesis \cite{Vill} (see also interesting works \cite{KuZ, Skr}).
-In \cite[Chapter 8]{Vill}, the case of the constant matrices $H_k(t)\equiv {\rm const}$ was dealt with.
+The paper may be considered as an essential development of \cite{MST, ALS-IEOT11, ALSarx}.
+We note that systems $\frac{\p \psi}{\p t}=\clj \psi$ with symmetric operators $\clj$ appear in \cite{ALSarx}.
+Here, we deal with an equally (or more) important case of skew-symmetric $\clj$.
+In particular, system \eqref{i1} with skew-symmetric $\clj$ is of essential interest in the control theory and in the theory of port-Hamiltonian systems.
+For instance, the case of the constant matrices $H_k(t)\equiv {\rm const}$ was dealt with in well-known thesis \cite[Chapter~8]{Vill}.
+So-called port-Hamiltonian systems with one space variable have been actively studied but much less results are known for the case of several space variables.

-Note that system \eqref{i1} is of general interest as well. {\it We call sometimes matrix functions $H_k(t)$ Hamiltonians without requiring} $H_k(t)\geq 0$ $($i.e., without requiring that the eigenvalues of $H_k$ are nonnegative$)$.
-This terminology comes from the one dimensional canonical systems (see the references in \cite{GoKr, JacZ, ALS17, SaSaR, SaL2}) and may differ from the terminology for the port-Hamiltonian systems.
+System \eqref{i1} is of general interest as well. {\it We call sometimes matrix functions $H_k(t)$ Hamiltonians without requiring} $H_k(t)\geq 0$ $($i.e., without requiring that the eigenvalues of $H_k$ are nonnegative$)$.
+This terminology comes from the one dimensional canonical systems, see the references in \cite{GoKr, ALS17, SaSaR, SaL2}.

 {\bf 2.} We construct so-called Darboux transformations and explicit solutions of the dynamical systems of the form \eqref{i1}.
 Explicit solutions are essential in modelling and optimization problems.
-Dressing procedure (also called B\"acklund-Darboux transformation or commutation method) is a fruitful tool in the construction of the explicit solutions of linear and integrable nonlinear differential equations (see, e.g., \cite{Cies3, CoI, Ge, GeT, Gu, KoSaTe, Mar, MS, Mi, SaSaR, ZM} and numerous references therein).
-Furthermore, dressing may be considered as an important part of the general symmetry theory \cite{Olv, RP}.
+Dressing procedure (also called B\"acklund-Darboux transformation or commutation method) is a fruitful tool in the construction of the explicit solutions of linear and integrable nonlinear differential equations (see, e.g., \cite{Cies3, CoI, Ge, GeT, Gu, KaG, KoSaTe, Mar, MS, Mi, SaSaR, ZM} and numerous references therein).
+Furthermore, dressing may be considered as an important part of the general symmetry theory \cite{Mont, Olv, RP}.
 Here, we use our GBDT ({\it generalised B\"acklund-Darboux transformation}) approach, which was initially introduced in \cite{SaA94}.
-For further references on GBDT, see, for instance, \cite{Cies3, KaS, KoSaTe, ALS17, ALSarx, SaSaR}.
+For further references on GBDT, see, for instance, \cite{Cies3, FKKS, KaS, KoSaTe, ALS17, ALSarx, SaSaR}.

 For systems \eqref{i1}, we assume that $t$ is considered on some interval $\cli$ $(0~\in~\cli)$.
 Given an initial system \eqref{i1} (or, equivalently, a set of Hamiltonians $H_k(t)$), GBDT is determined by a triple of matrices $\{A,S(0), \Pi(0)\}$ satisfying